💥

 How do eSIMs connect to mobile operators?

-The eSIMs connect to a particular operator by downloading the eSIM profile of that carrier. eSIM profile is a small software or application which is downloaded over the air.
-You can download multiple eSIM profiles over the air but at any point of time, based on your mobile phone’s capability, at most one or two profiles can be active.
-Which means you can be connected to one or two operators via your eSIMs.
+eSIMs connect to a particular operator by downloading the eSIM profile of that carrier.
+The eSIM profile is a small software or application that is downloaded via the Internet.
+You can download multiple eSIM plans at any point in time.
+However, based on your mobile phone’s capability, one or two plans can be active at most.
+This means you can connect to one or two operators via your eSIMs.

-Earlier dual SIM phone models were dual SIM/single active which meant you could only use one mobile operator at a time.
-However, more recent models available in the market are dual SIM dual active.
-What this means is that if you have two SIMs on the phone, both of them can be active simultaneously.
-You can receive voice calls and have a data connection with two operators at the same time.
+In earlier versions of cell phones, dual-SIM phone models were “dual SIM/single active” – which means you could only use one mobile operator at a time.
+However, more recent cell phone models available are “dual SIM/dual active.”
+This means if you have two SIMs on the phone, both of them can be active simultaneously.
+You can receive voice calls and have a data connection with two operators, at the same time.
 This can be through any combination of physical SIM and eSIM.

 Every mobile device treats the configuration for voice and data separately.
-So what do you need to do?
+But what does this mean for your phone?

-When enabling multiple mobile operators on your phone, select the operator you would like to use for voice service and the one you want to use for data service.
-When you are in your home country, you will likely want to use your primary (home) mobile operator for both your voice and data needs.
-But when traveling, it is best to use your travel SIM for data and continue using your primary operator for voice and SMS.
-If you use messaging apps like Whatsapp or Facebook Messenger, you will be able to communicate using voice while using just the data service.
+When enabling multiple mobile operators on your phone, select the operator you want to use for voice service and the one you want to use for data service.
+In your home country, you should use your primary (home) mobile operator for your voice and data needs.

-Data roaming configuration allows your mobile device to consume data outside of your home country.
-If your data roaming configuration is set to "allowed" and you use your home operator for data service, you may end up with higher carrier charges.
-However, the second mobile operator that you may want to use when traveling may also require the "Data Roaming" setting to be enabled.
-GigSky data plans require data roaming to be set to "Allowed".
+The “data roaming” configuration allows your mobile device to consume data outside your home country.
+If your data roaming configuration is set to "Allowed" and you use your home operator for data service, you may experience higher carrier charges.

-Depending upon the region you come from the Settings menu may look slightly different.
+Depending upon your region, the Settings menu may look slightly different in your phone.
 What usually changes are some of the menu option labels.
 Here are some samples for some regions.

 North America